Losar - Tibetan New Year

 The biggest difference between the Losar and the Chinese New Year is the continuous chanting as Tibet is a religious place where almost all people have faith in Tibetan Buddhism.
 Tibetan people believe that evil demons exist everywhere.
 So, at Losar Festival, there is a very important activity for dislodging evil.
 They dress up in their folk costumes, chant Buddhist scripture and pass fire torches on the street.
 Expel the evil while praying for good luck and blessing for the coming new year.

 Besides the above activities, there is another interesting one, the antimasque.
-For example, the deer dance, or the funny fight between the king and his subordinates, which can make people laugh out loud.
+For example, the deer dance, or the funny fight between the king and his subordinates, can make people laugh out loud.

 Preparation of Losar